Select Page

 In-demand industry

-Nursing assistants are respected, appreciated and greatly needed!
+Long-term care nursing assistants are respected, appreciated and greatly needed!
 The Bureau of Labor Statistics predicts booming job growth for CNAs through at least 2031 — and that’s on top of the strong need in the industry right now, with nursing assistant positions waiting to be filled.

 Career advancement